ElAnonimo/datarockets/README.md

 Please install the deps first before you run it.
 To get it on the screen run `npm run start` then visit http://localhost:3000/.

+The app was built primarily for 1080 or 360 px screens.
+Please forgive if yours doesn't fit.

+The live link's here: https://datarockets-2zj1oks76-mgrbmk-emailhosting.vercel.app/.